bioinformatics-ua/BackupUploader/README.md

 1. Install the python package and the associated python client for the target could server:

-   You can install both when installing this package like this `pip install backup_uploader[dropbox]`.
-Use the value of the Server Argument point on the [Supported Servers](#supported-servers) section of the target cloud server.
+   You can install both of them when installing this package like this `pip install backup_uploader[dropbox]`.
+The value within brakets must be the value of the Server Argument point on the [Supported Servers](#supported-servers) section of the target cloud server.

 2. Create the counters directory
    1. Create a `backup_uploader` group;